 How to pick the right size

 Start with your evening electricity consumption.
-Look at your smart meter data or energy bills and find your average usage between 4pm and 11pm.
+Look at your smart meter data or energy bills and find your average draw between 4pm and 11pm.
 That figure, in kWh, is roughly the battery capacity you need.

 Calculate your home battery payback